Have the ultimate city vacay with our guide to The Star Sydney’s neighbourhood and find out what to do in Pyrmont and surrounds.

 Leave time to roam

 Close enough to the action of the CBD but surprisingly peaceful, Pyrmont is best explored on foot.
 Dedicate a relaxed afternoon to following its hidden stairs and laneways to scenic pockets, from Union Square with its Georgian sandstone terrace to Pirrama Park with its Harbour Bridge views.
-Let your feet lead you to Waterfront Park as sunset begins, to watch the sky light up behind Anzac Bridge, before beating a retreat back to Chuuka on Jones Bay Wharf, to catch the last of the sun’s rays over cocktails and share plates.
+Let your feet lead you to Waterfront Park as sunset begins, to watch the sky light up behind Anzac Bridge.
+Before beating a retreat back to Flying Fish to catch the last of the sun’s rays over cocktails and share plates.

 Visiting over summer?
 Discover the best pools and beaches near The Star Sydney to beat the heat.